10/19/2021

 Analyst, Handelsbanken

-Morning guys.
-So we have seen, if we look at the Swedish mobile market, we have seen the Hutch bring in a lot of subscribers over the past year.
-So I was a bit interested to understand how big of a threat you believe this is to your business, or do you actually believe it's good that they are able to bring in customers with current price plans and thereby minimizing the risk for them reducing prices in the market?
+Morning, guys.
+So we have seen, if we look at the Swedish mobile market, we have seen Hutch bring in a lot of subscribers over the past year.
+So I was a bit interested to understand how big of a threat you believe this is to your business, or do you actually believe it's good that they are able to bring in customers with current price plans and thereby minimizing the risk for them reducing prices in the marketplace?

 speaker

-We talked about the strategic picture here before where I've said that there are two players that have all the assets that are needed to build the SMC story that Henrik was talking about.
-And of course, a lot of the transformation that we are going through now is about taking us to a level where we simplify and we can do this in a much more nimble way than traditional Fortelcos.
-So in that perspective, the two of us have that opportunity.
-The third player has some of those elements but has struggled quite a lot with making that work.
-And then you have Trea, that is a pure play mobile, growing their customer base.
-And I think you can go into the numbers, you will see it's their second brand that has grown the most.
+We talked about the strategic picture here before, where I've said that there are two players that have all the assets that are needed to build the FMC story that Henrik was talking about.
+And of course, a lot of the transformation that we are going through now is about taking us to a level where we simplify, and we can do this in a much more nimble way than traditional four telcos.
+So in that perspective, the two of us, have that opportunity.
+The third player has some of those elements, but has struggled quite a lot with making that work.
+And then you have Tre, that is a pure play mobile, growing their customer base.
+And I think when you go into the numbers, you will see it's their second brand that has grown the most.
 So the first brand shows limited growth.
 There is also an element of cannibalization.
 But I think their approach is quite rational.
 I think it's quite natural that they will have a feed from people who want to be mobile only.
 And if they execute well on that, they can have an okay position for that.
-So the position that we are taking is to develop Trea2 as the converge brand and of course, continue the success of Convik, where we have assets that definitely Trea does not have.
-So I shouldn't give credit to these guys for executing on a relatively clear strategy.
-We are getting traction on our converge story.
-And as we get out of the transformation program, we'll be in a great spot.
+So the position that we are taking is to develop TELE2 as the Converge brand, and of course, continue the success of Commvic, where we have assets that definitely TELE2 does not have.
+So I should give credit to these guys for executing on a relatively clear strategy.
+We are getting traction on our Converge story, and as we get out of the transformation program, we'll be in a great spot.
 Thank you.

 speaker